 During your stay at Kansas State University, you may find some of the following resources useful.

-- Foreign Student Office, KSU.
+- International Student and Scholar Services, K-State.
 This office acts as the primary resource for international student programs.
 The staff handles immigration-related paperwork and provides assistance for a variety of concerns faced by international students.
 Offices are located in the International Student Center.
 This building provides an inviting atmosphere where you can find new friends.
 Everyone is welcome to join in the programs and activities of the center and the various international student organizations.
 (785) 532-6448

 - English Language Program.
 This program was developed to teach English to people who want to learn it for scholarly, professional, or personal reasons.
 The office is located in 205 Fairchild Hall.
 (785)532-7324

 - Lafene Health Center.
-Many of your medical needs can be taken care of at the out-patient clinic on campus.
+Many of your medical needs can be taken care of at the out-patient clinic.
 Physicians and nurses provide allergy immunization, clinical laboratory and X-ray services, health education, dietetic information, pharmacy medications, physical therapy, and specialized services for sports injuries and women's needs.
-The center is located in the Lafene building.
+The center is located in the Lafene Health Center Building, 1105 Sunset Avenue, Manhattan, KS.
 (785) 532-6544

 - Legal Services for Students.
 This office helps students understand their legal rights and responsibilities.
 The full-time attorney provides preventive legal education and consultation to campus and community groups.
 This office is found in the K-State Union on the ground floor.
 (785) 532-6541